 Additionally, the College has established a sick leave pool to benefit employees who suffer or are affected by a catastrophic injury or illness.
 Employees may contribute up to ten percent of accumulated sick leave to the pool.
 Receipt of benefits from the pool is not contingent upon prior contributions.
-A committee of College personnel makes benefit payment decisions.
+The Human Resource department makes benefit payment decisions.
 No liability for the sick leave pool has been recorded in these financial statements.